"Aged" means having reached age 65 or reaching the age of 65 during the month of application.

 "Good cause" means a reason for taking an action or failing to take an action that is reasonable and justified when viewed in the context of surrounding circumstances.

-"Homestead" means a shelter in which the individual or the spouse with whom the individual lives has an ownership interest, and that is the principal residence of the individual, spouse, or the individual's minor child or child with a disability.
+"Homestead" means a shelter in which the individual or the spouse with whom the individual lives has an ownership interest, and that is the principal residence of the individual, spouse, or the individual's minor or disabled child.
 The home may be either real or personal property, fixed or mobile, and located on land or water.
 The home includes all the land that appertains to it and buildings located on that land.

 "Gross income" means the total amount of earned and unearned money received in a month before any deductions or disregards are applied.